Thefurtrapper Article Catagories:

 Internal Page Links:

-Early North America history centers around the animal skin trade.
+Early North America history centers around the animal skin trade and American Western Expansion.
 North of present day Mexico, the vast territory of the United States and Canada was explored, wars were fought, and Indian cultures destroyed in the pursuit of beaver skins and buffalo hides.
 Despite the European fur trade encompassing a wide variety of fur bearing animals, mountain men and the mountain man rendezvous are virtually synonymous with beaver.
 The vast majority of the beaver pelts were sent to England for making hats.
 For well over two centuries in Britain and Western Europe the beaver hat defined style.
 From the early 1600s to the mid-1830s, if it was not a beaver, it was not a hat–but merely something to cover one’s head (Neander 97).

 Native American Indians were the major source of beaver pelts and buffalo hides, for the Canadian, Great Lakes, and upper Missouri River fur trade from the late 17th to the early 19th century.
 During most of this period, Native Americans used nets, snares, deadfalls, clubs, etc. to obtain beaver pelts.